 where $L_{\rm tot}$ is the total path length for which a given line of sight intersects the cloudlets.
 If the cloudlets are confined to a medium of thickness $L$ and make up a fraction of the volume, $f_V$, then on average $L_{\rm tot} = f_V L$.
 With $\widetilde{F}_l = f_V \widetilde{F}$ and $n_{e,c} = \overline{n_e} / f_V$, one sees that Eq.~\ref{eq:tau_mean_singlecloud} is equivalent to Eq.~\ref{eq:tau_mean}.

 The advantage of this formulation is that it gives us an easy way of computing the statistics of the observed scattering times.
 The primary focus of this paper is computing the TDF, i.e. $f_{\rm sc}(>\tau)$.
-Thus, we are interested in the distribution of $\tau_{\rm mean}$ for individual realizations of these cloudlet complexes.
 The key insight is that (assuming the cloudlets have uniform turbulent density fluctuation parameters), the variation in the observed scattering time is given precisely by the variation in the total path length intersecting the cloudlets, $L_{\rm tot}$.
-The statistics of this intersection length is sensitive to the geometry of the cloudlets.
+The statistics of this intersection length is sensitive to the cloudlet geometry.

 One subtlety to mention is that the actual observed scattering time is the $1/e$ timescale seen in FRB scattering tails.
 This is related to the mean scattering time by

 where $A_\tau$ is a constant that depends on the thickness of the scattering medium and the relation between the inner scale and the diffractive scale \citep{lambert1999theory}.
 Since it does not change the shape of the scattering distributions, but shifts the mean by some constant offset, we will simply take $A_\tau = 1$.